 As you've added an item option, this will be added to the search results pages as something that customers can use to filter results by.
 By default, it will use the ID of the custom item field, which we want to change.

 In Shopping Catalog > Facets add a new line to the Facets table.
 Like the URL component entry, you just need to add data for a basic entry.
 The ID is the one for the custom item field (eg custitem_slogan) and the rest is kinda up to you.
 For reference, you can copy the entry for size, if you have one.

 If you hard refresh the PDP for the item, you should see the new options available and they swap the images when you click them.

 And that's it!
-You now multiple images set up to handle multiple options.
+You now product images set up to handle multiple options.

 I don't have much to add, only to say that it's important that you think about how you want to use this functionality and its implications.
 And 'by this functionality' I mean, in fact, item options.
 Remember what I said earlier about how quickly the multiplication of options can get out of control.

-With that said, if your products are only available with so many confiurable options and this makes sense then do it.
+With that said, if your products are only available with so many configurable options and this makes sense then do it.

 I was asked if there is a maximum number of item options and the answer is: technically no but the more you add the more you degrade performance as additional item information and imagery needs to be loaded.
 Furthermore, you start to degrade user experience by increasing the number of clicks required before the user can proceed to checkout.